BASIC TERMS: in French and English

-(la) Pétanque From "pieds tanqués" which means “feet tied together” Originally Provençal "ped tanco".
+(la) Pétanque / Petanque From "pieds tanqués" which means “feet tied together” Originally Provençal "ped tanco".

-(le) Rond The throwing circle, traced in the ground or prefabricated.
+(le) Rond / The circle The throwing circle, traced in the ground or prefabricated.

-(une) Mène An “end”, the part of a complete game played from each new throwing circle.
+(une) Mène / an end An “end”, the part of a complete game played from each new throwing circle.
 A match is made up of as many ends as necessary to first arrive at thirteen points.

-Pointer “To Point” action to roll/lob a boule, in order to stop its movement near to the coch.
+Pointer / Point “To Point” action to roll/lob a boule, in order to stop its movement near to the coch.

-(un) Pointeur A player who specializes in pointing or placing his boules as close as possible to the coch.
+(un) Pointeur / A Pointer A player who specializes in pointing or placing his boules as close as possible to the coch.

-(un) Milieu An all-rounder in a team that can point or shoot equally well.
+(un) Milieu / An All Rounder An all-rounder in a team that can point or shoot equally well.

-(un) Tireur A player who is better at shooting than pointing.
+(un) Tireur / A Shooter A player who is better at shooting than pointing.

-Tête-à-Tête One player playing against another; a singles game, 3 boules per player.
+Tête-à-Tête / Singles One player playing against another; a singles game, 3 boules per player.

-Doublette Game composed of 2 players per team, with 3 boules per player.
+Doublette / Doubles Game composed of 2 players per team, with 3 boules per player.

-Triplette Game composed of 3 players per team, with 2 boules per player.
+Triplette / Triples Game composed of 3 players per team, with 2 boules per player.

-(le) Cochonnet The target ball.
-The word literally means “little pig”.
-Made from wood (or FIPJP accepted synthetic), smaller than a boule, it is thrown at the beginning of each end.
-Also known as (le) bouchon; but; gari; let; petit; kiki; pichoun; or jack).
+(le) Cochonnet / The Jack or target ball Made from wood (or FIPJP accepted synthetic), smaller than a boule, it is thrown at the beginning of each end.

 (les) Boules Cloutées The old kind of boules which were made by hammering large-headed nails into boxwood cores.